Hepomiikka/Hepobirds/README.md

                 this.isDragging = false;
                 this.isFlying = false;
                 this.image = birdImage;
-                this.imageWidth = 40;  // Aseta kuvasi leveys
+                this.imageWidth = 20;  // Pienennetty
-                this.imageHeight = 40; // Aseta kuvasi korkeus
+                this.imageHeight = 20; // Pienennetty
             }

             draw() {